Nordix/xcluster/ovl/k8s-cni-bridge/README.md

 * Use the `bridge` CNI-plugin and `host-local` ipam.

-The `k8s-cni-bridge` *alway* assign dual-stack addresses to PODs.
+The `k8s-cni-bridge` is a xcluster-only cni plugin.
+It *always* assign dual-stack addresses to PODs.
 The order of the address families can be controlled with;

 ```
 export xcluster_IP_FAMILY_ORDER=46   # (default)